ROOT™ Periodontal & Implant Centers

 Tooth Exposure Cost

-There are a range of factors that can impact the final cost of having tooth exposure performed, such as the severity of your case, any associated procedures that will need to be performed prior to or along with treatment, as well as your insurance plan.
+There are a range of factors that can impact the final cost of having tooth exposure performed, such as the severity of your case, any associated procedures that will need to be performed prior to or along with treatment, and your insurance plan.

 • We accept Discover, Visa, MasterCard, and American Express